 When Washington State rolled out their Housing Related Services, the Health Care Authority created a request for proposals for a third-party administrator to operate statewide and provide all basic Managed Care functions, including onboarding providers, authorizing care and paying claims.
-Amerigroup was selected as the state's first third party administrator in 2017.19 The Health Care Authority contract with Amerigroup explicitly included supporting and on boarding community-based organizations with no experience of healthcare or internal healthcare infrastructure.
-These efforts have included state grants, capacity building activities and technical assistance to agencies who wish to become Medicaid billers for the state's program.
+Amerigroup was selected as the state's first third party administrator in 2017.18 The Health Care Authority contract with Amerigroup explicitly included supporting and on boarding community-based organizations with no experience of healthcare or internal healthcare infrastructure.

-19 https://provider.amerigroup.com/washington-provider/patient-care/foundational-community-supports
+18 https://provider.amerigroup.com/washington-provider/patient-care/foundational-community-supports

-The state, Amerigroup and the provider network are building a shared understanding of each other's language, processes and strengths as they each work to address health equity, homelessness and housing instability.
+These efforts have included state grants, capacity building activities, and technical assistance to agencies who wish to become Medicaid billers for the state's program.
+The state, Amerigroup and the provider network are building a shared understanding of each other's language, processes and strengths as they each work to address health, homelessness and housing instability.